-Biology

-2 units for both the Faculty Science Work Placement No

-Preliminary and HSC year.
-ATAR Yes Hours 240

-Trommary and 1100 year.
-Fees Nil Exclusions
+Biology 2 units for both the Preliminary and HSC year.
+Faculty Science Work Placement No ATAR Yes Hours 240 Fees Nil Exclusions Nil

 The study of Biology in Stage 6 enables students to develop an appreciation and understanding of biological concepts that are used to explore the diversity of life, from a molecular to a biological systems level, and the interactions between living things and the environments in which they live.